Kim Il Sung and Kim Jong Il portraits: Display

 Today, the portraits are found everywhere in North Korea.
 Rules regarding the display and maintenance of the portraits are complex.
 The portraits should be hung on the most prominent wall of the apartment with nothing else on it, preferably in the living room.
 They must be kept clean and may not be hung off-center.
 Any disrespect to the images of the leaders is criminal.
 This includes not only portraits hung on walls but also e.g. images in newspapers.
-Damage to the portraits leads to an investigation and, if the suspect is found guilty, punishment.
+Any damage or destruction to the portraits leads to an investigation and, if the suspect is found guilty, punishment.
 A penalty of one day of hard labor at a construction site is reported for failure to properly hang the portraits.
 The portraits are to be protected even in the case of an emergency.
 Still, neglecting care for the portraits is considered a rather minor offense, and as such, it is a typical confession that people make during mutual criticism sessions.
-Random checks for the portraits are carried out, monthly at least during Kim Il-sung's reign, but the inminban (neighborhood watch) sometimes tips people off of inspections.
+Random checks for the portraits are carried out, monthly at least during Kim Il Sung's reign, but the inminban (neighborhood watch) sometimes tips people off of inspections.

 When a North Korean changes apartment, he or she must start by hanging the portraits first.
 The portraits are usually hung on a wall with nothing else, placed high, and looking downwards.
 Some families bow to the portraits every morning and in the evening, saying greetings, even though bowing to them is not mandatory even in public places.
 When a North Korean family mourns a dead member, ceremonial greetings and offerings are made to the deceased, but only after the two portraits have been given the same treatment.
 The portraits are usually kept clean by adults in the house, typically the mother of the family.
 They wipe the glass every morning.
 Sometimes the portraits have a box under them that houses a white cloth used for dusting them that one is not allowed to use for any other purpose.

 In addition to homes, offices, factories, shops, hospitals, classrooms and libraries sport the portraits, as do decks of ships and fronts of trains.
 In public buildings they are placed above the main entrances.
 All portraits are made by the Mansudae Art Studio.
 They are glazed and framed with timber.